-To unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct but without displaying a weapon or subjecting the victim to actual physical attack
+To unlawfully place another person in reasonable fear of harm through the use of threatening words and/or other conduct without displaying a dangerous weapon or subjecting the victim to an actual physical attack.

 This offense includes stalking.
-In addition, the offender can make the threats associated with Intimidation in person, over the telephone, or in writing.
+In addition, the offender can make threats in person, over the telephone, or in writing.